 Chinese mainland reports no new locally transmitted COVID-19 cases

-BEIJING — The Chinese mainland reported no new locally transmitted COVID-19 cases on Feb 17, the National Health Commission said on Feb 18.
+BEIJING -- The Chinese mainland reported no new locally transmitted COVID-19 cases on March 4, the National Health Commission said Friday.

-Also on the same day, one new suspected COVID-19 case from outside the mainland was reported in Shanghai, the commission said in its daily report.
-No new deaths related to the disease were reported.
+Two new suspected cases arriving from outside the mainland were reported in Shanghai, but no new deaths related to the disease were reported, it added.

-On Feb 17, 48 COVID-19 patients were discharged from hospitals following their recovery.
+On Thursday, eight COVID-19 patients were discharged from hospitals following their recovery.

-The total number of confirmed COVID-19 cases on the mainland reached 89,806 by Feb 17, including 520 patients still receiving treatment, 10 of whom were in severe conditions.
+The total number of confirmed COVID-19 cases on the mainland reached 89,952 by Thursday, including 178 patients still receiving treatment, one of whom was in severe condition.

-There were six suspected COVID-19 cases on the mainland by the end of Feb 17, and 8,347 close contacts remained under medical observation.
+There were two suspected COVID-19 cases on the mainland by the end of Thursday, and 4,440 close contacts remained under medical observation.

 Thursday also saw 12 asymptomatic cases newly reported, all arriving from outside the mainland.
 A total of 255 asymptomatic cases were under medical observation, of whom 253 arrived from outside the mainland.